TravisPritchardODEQ/TMDL_database/README.md

-# wq_sqlite
+# wq_dblite

-wq_sqlite are a series of R functions to import water quality data and stations information into a SQLite database.
+wq_dblite are a series of R functions to import water quality data and stations information into a SQLite database.

-To use the the wq_sqlite import functions, you need ODBC connections to DEQ's AWQMS and Stations databases.
+To use the the wq_dblite import functions, you need ODBC connections to DEQ's AWQMS and Stations databases.

 The database functions use the following R packages: